jainishbharti05/jainishbharti05/README.md

 # Jainish Bharti
 #### Full Stack Developer

-▶ I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing.
+◾ I am Jainish Bharti, an Under-Graduate in Information Technology Dept, and I develop the Backend of Web-Applications and a sort of UX/UI Designing &nbsp;
-▶ I'm practicing Software Development and aiming to become a Full Stack Software Developer.
-▶ I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask.
+◾ I'm practicing Software Development and aiming to become a Full Stack Software Developer &nbsp; ◾ I have really enjoyed working on various languages like JavaScript, Python, C, JAVA and a few frameworks like React for front-end, as well as Django and Flask &nbsp;
-▶ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack!
-▶ You can check out my LinkedIn at www.linkedin.com/in/jainishbharti
+◾ Preferably,I choose MERN [MongoDb, Express, ReactJs, NodeJs] as my working Stack! &nbsp; ◾ You can check out my LinkedIn at www.linkedin.com/in/jainishbharti &nbsp;

 ![Profile views](https://gpvc.arturio.dev/jainishbharti05)
 [<img src='https://cdn.jsdelivr.net/npm/simple-icons@3.0.1/icons/github.svg' alt='github' height='20'>](https://github.com/jainishbharti05)